 This paper covers five key modules:

 - The primary health care workforce

 - Teaching Arrangements

-Three days of compulsory residential teaching in Wellington, dates to be advised.
-Other teaching done via Blackboard and online videoconferencing.
+Two days of compulsory residential teaching delivered online via Zoom and/or in-person on campus in Wellington.
+The in-person attendance option will depend on Covid-19 travel restrictions and student numbers.
+Dates to be advised.
+Other teaching is done via Blackboard and online videoconferencing.

 - There is no required textbook for this paper.
 All resources available either via Blackboard or other online resources.

 - Interdisciplinary perspective, Communication, Critical thinking, Information literacy,